Design of Timber Composite Concrete Slabs with Shear Notch Connections#

 PRT#y1

-$Modification of the creep factor or deformation coefficient to account for the composite action according to Table 7.1 DIN CEN TS 19103:22-02
+$ Modify the creep factor to account for composite action based on Table 7.1 of DIN CEN/TS 19103:2022-02

-$Phi = 3.5
+$ Phi = 3.5

 STO#Psi_c_u_35_06 2.6-0.8*#y1^2